When you purchase through links on our site, we may earn an affiliate commission.

 1. Brockwell Lido, London

-Placed at number 1, Brockwell Lido is universally praised for its vibrant atmosphere and is the most tagged lido on Instagram.
+Placed at number 1, Brockwell Lido retains its 2025 crown as the UK’s best outdoor swimming spot.
+It is universally praised for its vibrant atmosphere and with 49,500 monthly Google searches – joint highest in the survey – and more Instagram tags (15,300) than any other outdoor pool, Brockwell Lido’s popularity is undisputed.
 Reviewers love the spacious sunbathing lawns, Grade II listed café offering healthy snacks and smoothies, frequent summer events like outdoor yoga and sunrise splashes and newly added sauna pod.

 This art-deco gem dates back to 1937 and has been restored to preserve its heritage whilst supporting modern comfort, with tiled changing rooms and period-style loungers.
 Its leafy Brixton Edge Park setting also adds a touch of urban escape.